 “Polly Price provides an insightful and riveting account of America’s decentralized and often ineffective response to epidemics past and present.
 Her meticulously researched and beautifully written history is essential reading for anyone wanting to understand the historical and legal roots of the challenges we’ve faced since the start of the COVID-19 pandemic.” —Wendy E. Parmet, author of The Health of Newcomers and Populations, Public Health, and the Law

 “Plagues in the Nation is essential reading if we are to understand the challenges posed by the current COVID pandemic and pandemics to come.
 A distinguished scholar of law and government, as well as an expert on issues of public health, Polly Price is also a first-rate historian whose description of earlier epidemics and pandemics shows the fundamental flaws in our decentralized public health system and the threat posed by our loss of trust in governmental and scientific institutions.” —Dan T. Carter, author of Scottsboro and The Politics of Rage

 “All epidemics are different, but much can be learned from understanding the past performance of government and the impact and limits of legally based policies.
 Plagues in the Nation explores these issues during past and present epidemics in the United States and provides lessons for government and citizens to face the future.” —James W. Curran, dean, Rollins School of Public Health, Emory University

 Through each major epidemic, some all but forgotten, like Yellow Fever, some memorialized, like Spanish flu, still others more recent, like HIV/AIDS, this book examines how our country learned—and failed to learn—how to address the panic and chaos that are the companions of contagion.

-The book is being funded by the Carnegie Corporation.
+The book was funded by the Carnegie Corporation.
 This article on the Carnegie web site provides background information on the book.